open/close all folders

 - The final phase of the fight where the button to ACT becomes one to SAVE.
 You then confront the Lost Souls of the many friends you made throughout the game, absorbed by Asriel and fighting against you... but by reminding them of the times you have spent together, you are able to rescue them from hopelessness and get them back on your side.

-- Also from the final boss fight: after the player saves all of Frisk's allies and tries to SAVE Asriel himself, the boss is reduced to firing a huge Wave Motion Gun while bawling Berserker Tears, begging Frisk to let him win, while Frisk's determination is so strong that they survive their HP going into the fractions, all the way up to 0.0000001/20.
+- Also from the final boss fight: after the player saves all of Frisk's allies and tries to SAVE Asriel himself, the boss is reduced to firing a huge Wave Motion Gun while bawling Berserker Tears, begging Frisk to let him win, while Frisk's determination is so strong that they survive their HP going into the fractions, all the way down to 0.0000000001/20.

 - At the very end of the game after the True Final Boss, as you are free to travel and revisit characters, you discover that the biggest stealth badass of all was the one nobody expected: NAPSTABLOOK.
 Due to Asriel having learned your name with everyone's souls inside him, everyone now knows your name, except that one, single character.
 Why?
 When Flowey unleashed that flash of light that reached through all the underground, allowing him to absorb every monster, Napstablook saw the snails on their farm vanishing from their window and just shut the blinds.
 That's right: while Frisk was valiantly facing off against Asriel for the fate of the timeline, Napstablook was just chilling at home, same as always, no worse for wear!